 A car accident occurs in an instant, but the physical, psychological, and financial impact of the car crash can take years to recover from, if ever.
 In 2017, the most recent year for which data from the Oregon Department of Transportation has full statistics Oregon had 439 fatalities from car accidents or other vehicle accidents, which does not include the 41,893 car crash injuries.
-Helping the client recover physically and emotionally is a job that the best Oregon car accident attorneys should take as seriously as helping you recover financially.
-The car accident lawyers at Pacific Injury Law Firm believe that top legal representation means encouraging clients to follow their doctors' orders first while building the financial recovery around that healing.
+Helping the client recover physically and emotionally is a job that the best Oregon car accident lawyers should take as seriously as helping you recover financially.
+The car accident attorneys at Pacific Injury Law Firm believe that top legal representation means encouraging clients to follow their doctors' orders first while building the financial recovery around that healing.

 Getting you access to help to address your physical and emotional injuries after a car accident is a top priority for our Oregon personal injury attorneys.

 The length of time it will take to conclude and resolve your Oregon Car Accident case is dependent on a number of factors, only some of which are within your control.
 These include: